EricssonResearch/dnt/doc/inispec.md

 The object instantiation is in this format: `name = type parameter=value [parameter=value]`.
 The valid parameter names and their valid values depend on the type of the object.
 The currently known object types are:

 * `SeqGen` sequence number generator (for `seqgen` action)
-    * InitSeqFlag use the Init flag (seamless mode)
+    * InitSeqFlag use the Init flag for seamless mode (default: off)
     * InitSeqStart the starting sequence number (default: 0x8000)
-    * ResetFlag use the Reset flag (seamless mode)
+    * ResetFlag use the Reset flag for seamless mode (default: off)
 * `SeqRec` sequence number recovery (for `eliminate` action)
     * frerSeqRcvyAlgorithm can be Vector (default), SeamlessVector, Match
     * frerSeqRcvyHistoryLength size of the history window (default: 512)
     * frerSeqRcvyLatentErrorPaths elimination path count (default: 2)
     * frerSeqRcvyResetMsec silence detection timout (default: 2000)
-    * InitSeqFlag whether to use the Init flag (seamless mode)
+    * InitSeqFlag whether to use the Init flag for seamless mode (default: off)
-    * ResetFlag use the Reset flag (seamless mode)
+    * ResetFlag use the Reset flag for seamless mode (default: off)
 * `Pof` packet ordering function (for `pof` action)
     * BufferSize max number of packets in the reorder buffer (default: 512)
-    * MaxDelay timeout when waiting for missing packet (default: 5)
+    * MaxDelay timeout when waiting for missing packet (default: 20)
-    * TakeAnyTime initial time for sequencing (default: 500)
+    * TakeAnyTime initial time for sequencing (default: 2000)

 All of these objects work on the metadata of the packet instead of the header fields.